 Henry Luce Foundation/ACLS Program in China Studies Postdoctoral Fellowships 2013

 Department: Department of History

 On the Case with the Coroners of Beijing: Law, Science, and City Life in Modern China

-The coroners who served in the Beijing prosecutor's office during the first decades of the twentieth century were unique witnesses to China’s transformation into a modern state and society.
-Many wondered whether coroners could serve the needs of the new order that arose in China after the collapse of the Qing in 1911-12.
+The coroners who served in Beijing's local procuracy during the first decades of the twentieth century were unique witnesses to China’s transformation into a modern state and society.
+Many wondered whether coroners could serve the needs of the new order that arose in China after the collapse of the Qing in 1911.
 The techniques that they used to find cause of death had developed under the fallen empire, an ambivalent source of authority in a new intellectual climate that valorized Western science.
 This project traces the process through which Beijing’s new urban public debated and ultimately accepted coroners' indigenous field of expert knowledge as both a constituent element of Chinese modernity and an alternative to Western forensic science.